EPT Great Debate

 “I like public speaking and history is my favourite subject so I have enjoyed doing this.”

-Students from Eden School picked a particular image from East Lancashire, such as the bridge on Yorkshire Street in Burnley and the site of Marks and Spencer’s, to talk about how the area has developed and the reasons why, with all students making the connection to both Burnley and Blackburn’s huge part in the Industrial Revolution.
+Pupils from Eden School picked a particular image from East Lancashire, such as the bridge on Yorkshire Street in Burnley and the site of Marks and Spencer’s, to talk about how the area has developed and the reasons why, with all pupils making the connection to both Burnley and Blackburn’s huge part in the Industrial Revolution.